fidalgok/tilt-challenge-tracking/notes.md

 ## Tech Stack

 Right off the bat I knew I wanted to try out Remix.
-I decided to go with one of their pre-built stacks to get a lot of the boilerplate out of the way as well as making some organizational decisions for me.
+I decided to go with one of their pre-built stacks to get a lot of the boilerplate out of the way as well as making some sensible tech and organizational decisions for me.
 I went with their Indie Stack which uses a simple Sqlite database, Prisma, and deploys to Fly.io.

 ## Challenges